surya-sk/bulls-and-cows/README.md

 You can also find the .exe file in the [Releases](https://github.com/surya-sk/bull-cow-ue4/releases) if you're running an earlier version of Windows, or prefer an install wizard.
 You won't recieve automatic updates if you download the .exe.

 ## Feedback
 All feedback, especially constructive, is appreciated.
-To report bugs or request features, create an issue on GitHub or [email me] (surya.sk05@outlook.com) if you don't have a GitHub account.
+To report bugs or request features, create an issue on GitHub or [email me](surya.sk05@outlook.com) if you don't have a GitHub account.
 Please be as specific as possible when creating issues and be sure to provide steps to reproduce when reporting bugs.
 PRs are welcome.

 ## Logic
 The game read a list of 1000 common English words, filtering the isograms, stores them in an array and gives the user a random isogram to guess.
 The hints are displayed at two random palces in the word.
 Guesses are checked for length and accuracy.
 The player is given an option to skip a word if they choose to, which restarts the game loop.
 Repeating words are possible at this stage, however.